Best Carb For Ironhead

 SU Carb For V-Twin Harley

 Measured by bore size, common SU carbs are the HS2 (1.25"), HS4 (1.5"), and HS6 (1.75").
-For a 1000cc Ironhead, look for one with a 1.25" bore.
+For a 1000cc Ironhead, look for one with the smaller 1.25" bore.

 Because many classic cars were fitted with SU carbs, air filters are still available.
 You could also modify existing air filters to fit the odd 4-bolt pattern on the SU carb.
 This involves measuring and drilling additional holes in the backing plate.